-- High severity activity where the probability that it is a malicious intrusion attempt is very high (e.g. Trojan horse network activity). - Medium severity activities considered as suspicious (e.g. traffic by a non-standard protocol on the standard port of another protocol). - Low severity network activities which do not indicate immediate security threat (e.g. port scanning). - 4.
-Test the intrusion prevention system by clicking the link On the Kerio website, you can test these settings.
+- High severity Activity where the probability of a malicious intrusion attempt is very high (e.g. Trojan horse network activity). - Medium severity Activity which is considered as suspicious (for example, traffic by a non-standard protocol on the standard port of another protocol). - Low severity Network activity which does not indicate immediate security threat (for example, port scanning).

+4. Click the On the Kerio website, you can test these settings link to test the intrusion prevention system for both IPv4 and IPv6.

-Upon startup of the test, three fake harmless intrusions of high, middle, and low severity will be sent to the IP address of your firewall.
+During the test, three fake harmless intrusions of high, middle, and low severity are sent to the IP address of your firewall.